 How to decide between cloud and on-premise monitoring

-Application performance monitoring systems are sometimes available in two modes: on-premise and cloud-based SaaS.
+Posted Mar 13, 2024 | 7 min.
+(1354 words)Application performance monitoring systems tend to be available in two modes: on-premise and cloud-based SaaS.
 Which is the “right” choice?
-Cloud-based SaaS offerings have significant benefits when compared to on-premise.
+Well, it depends on your situation, but overall cloud-based SaaS offerings have significant benefits when compared to on-premise.

 The main benefits of cloud-based solutions

-When application performance monitoring (or any other supporting service, for that matter) is installed in your data center, you “own it” in more than one sense.
-You own all of it - the servers/VMs, the networking, the storage, and everything else the system requires.
+When application performance monitoring (or any other supporting service, for that matter) is installed in your data center, you “own” it in more than one sense.
+You own all of it: the servers/VMs, the networking, the storage, and everything else the system requires.
 The support infrastructure will have to scale along with your application infrastructure.
 The TCO (total cost of ownership) grows as a constant factor of your overall application infrastructure footprint.

 This is one of the key value propositions for cloud-based SaaS solutions: you can disconnect the growth of your support costs from your core application infrastructure costs.
 SaaS-based systems typically bill in very predictable increments, based on your usage.
 The servers, memory, and storage needed to monitor your systems become the SaaS-provider’s problem, rather than yours.